MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 The **Script Phase** executes all event listeners, handles player input, instantiates components, and commits pending scene graph changes.

 1. **Scene Graph Updates Preparation**
     - Any [scene graph](#scene-graph) mutations performed via [property.set(...)](#horizon-properties) throughout the frame thus far are copied to the side and the "pending updates" cache is cleared.
-See the details below.
+There are [subtleties in how scene graph mutations are applied](#scene-graph-mutations).
 1. **Component Initialization**
     - New components are instantiated (due to the instance starting, assets [spawning](#spawning) in, or entities having their [ownership transferred](#ownership-transfer) to this [device](#clients-devices-and-the-server)).
 Those new components will [all be prepared and then started](#component-lifecycle).
 1. **Event Processing**